8-Layer Lemon Cake with Blackberry Italian Meringue Buttercream

 - Once all the cake layers are baked and cooled, brush the tops of each layer with about 1 tablespoon of Limoncello.
 (Optional; see note below.)

 FILL AND DECORATE THE CAKE:

 - Make one recipe of Italian Meringue Buttercream.
-Once complete, beat in 1 tbsp pure vanilla extract and 10 oz good quality blackberry jam.
+Once complete, beat in 1 tablespoon pure vanilla extract and 10 oz good quality blackberry jam.

 - If your lemon curd is on the sweet side and you want it to be a bit more tart, stir in a bit of lemon extract or lemon oil.

 - Gently unwrap one of the layers of cake and lay it on a serving plate.
 Spread 4-5 tablespoon of lemon curd in an even layer across the cake, leaving about 1-inch gap around the edges of the cake round.
 Top with another layer of cake and more lemon curd.
 Repeat until all the cake layers have been used.

 - Frost with a generous amount of Blackberry Italian Meringue Buttercream and decorate with flowers and fresh blackberries if desired.